 The Top Five Traditional English Girls Names

 There are literally thousands of traditional English girls names for parents to choose from each year.
 Not surprisingly, there are a few favourite old English girls names.
-For the last couple of years, in both 2012 and 2011, the same five names appeared in the list of top five traditional English girls names.
+For the last couple of years the same five names appeared in the list of top five traditional English girls names.

 In 2012, the top five old English girls names were: